Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 ### Installation

-1. Using Powershell install all required libraries `npm install`
+1. Using Powershell, install all required libraries `npm install`
 2. Make sure that all libraries are installed by navigating to detect folder using Powershell and running application's backend.
 ```sh
 pushd ..\Bluetooth_beacons\src\detection